bmrtech-oss/bmrtech-blog/content/blog/2025-11-11-beyond-ai-code-generation-why-human-focus-is-still-everything.md

 What if the cache is empty right when we get a traffic spike?

 This mindset—let's call it the "deep dive"—is where the real magic of robust software happens.
 It's where we move from making it work to making it _right_.
-But here's the thing I've learned over the years: this mindset is incredibly fragile.
-It's a house of cards, and the wrong environment can blow it over in a second.

 ### What Fuels the Deep Dive